roostoo/roostoo.github.io/privacy-policy.md

 ## Security

+Roostoo will take reasonable technical and organisational precautions to prevent the loss, misuse or alteration of your personal information.

+Roostoo will store some the personal information you provide on its secure servers.

+Information that Roostoo collects may be stored and processed in and transferred between any of the countries in which Roostoo operates to enable the use of the information in accordance with this privacy policy.

 We take precautions to ensure the security of your personal information.
 However, we cannot guarantee that hackers or unauthorized personnel may gain access to your personal information despite our efforts.
 You should note that in using the Roostoo Services, your information will travel over the Internet and through third-party infrastructures and mobile networks, which are not under our control.

-We cannot protect, nor does this Privacy Policy apply to, any information that you transmit to other users.
+Roostoo is not responsible for the privacy policies or practices of any third party.We cannot protect, nor does this Privacy Policy apply to, any information that you transmit to other users.
 You should never transmit personal or identifying information to other users.

 ## Data Storage